trillionsun/bitbox/README.md

 # bitbox
+Structure:
-Based on p2p idea
+p2p

+langauge:
+Java and Socket programming

+Protocol used:
-TCP and UDP mode supported and can be set by users in the Configuration.properities
+TCP and UDP support